ilincaseby/PulseNet/README.md

 # README PCOM SERVER-CLIENT TCP
 ## Ilinca Sebastian-Ionut 321CA

-## Difficulties encountered
-* One of the hardest things to debug was the fact that after a client connects to a server, it needs to tell his id.
-The server will then accept or decline the connection by sending him a structure or 0 bytes (when 0 bytes are sent on a socket in a TCP protocol, the connection is closed).
-By doing this *ping-pong* of informations before sensing and receiving actual data, the revent on the socket of the client was set on POLLIN and in the for loop of the server, it detects it and wait for a command from the new client before it can do anything(I do not know why this thing happened only when the clients connected and then disconnected).
-* Another thing that bugged me was not testing with checker by also giving it the permission to modify the TCP buffer from kernel with *'sudo'*.
-* By checking the length of the command from stdin on the server to be *4*, it could not detect the message from the checker to exit, it was *6* from a reason or another.

 ## Implementation logic for the client
 * As it starts, the client checks for any input errors that can come by not respecting the length of the id or by giving it a wrong port/ip.
 It also disable the buffering by giving the command *setvbuf(stdout, NULL, _IONBF, BUFSIZ)*.
 * After disabling the Nagle's algorithm and initiating **struct sockaddr_in**, it connects to the server and sends it's id.
 If the server send back 0 bytes, the client closes the socket and exit the program. **But** if the id is unique or is it found by the server inside a special struct that retains old clients with their notifications *on hold*, the client will call a function which creates an array of *pollfd* and wait in a while-loop for events coming from the server or the file descriptor representing *stdin*.